Artash-N/LSTM_Music_Making_Machine/README.md

 #

-A pretrained model will be available on request
+A pretrained model will be available on request.
+Once a checkpoint file for the model is created, you can run the piano.py on a CPU